Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Explore how geography influences funeral and end-of-life costs across the U.S., including insights into the most and least expensive states for these expenses and tips on managing costs no matter where you live.

-While you may know it is more expensive to live in New York, Hawaii, or California than Oklahoma, Mississippi, or Kansas, did you know that funeral and end-of-life costs like taxes and health care are higher there, too?
+While you may know it is more expensive to live in New York, Hawaii, or California than Oklahoma, Mississippi, or Kansas, did you know that funeral costs like taxes and health care are higher there, too?

 Identifying the Priciest States for End-of-Life Expenses